kaosborn/KaosCombinatorics/README.md

 Two key features this library provides are **unranking** and **ranking** for every combinatoric.
 Unranking is the ability to quickly retrieve any row in the combinatoric's lexicographically ordered table by setting its Rank property, or by supplying the rank to a constructor.
-Ranking is where an array of integers is supplied to a constructor.
+Ranking is where the elements of a combinatoric are supplied as an array of integers to a constructor.
 The Rank property will then contain its position in the ordered table.

 This library is built as a .NET Standard project multitargeted to: